NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Assured Ritualist.md

 **Prerequisites** Flexible Ritualist
 * * *
 You can cover for a secondary caster's error.
-If you are the primary caster, after rolling all the secondary checks, choose one check on which the secondary caster rolled a failure or critical failure, and treat the result as one degree of success better.
+If you are the primary caster, after all the secondary checks are rolled, you can choose one check that was a failure or critical failure, and improve the result to one degree of success better than what the secondary caster rolled.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*